 Pam and I visited Gathland State Park on a weekday, but if you go on a weekend during the Spring, Summer or Fall, the museum (which I believe is the building that was once Mr. Townsend’s home) is open, and you can go inside and explore artifacts from Townsend’s life, and from the Battle of South Mountain -the park is located in Crampton’s Gap, which witnessed a portion of the Battle of South Mountain.
 The grounds of the park, however, are accessible all year round.

 As we drove back down the mountain into Burkittsville, we noticed a small abandoned church and cemetery just off the road, kind of hidden in the woods.
 There isn’t a driveway or road to get to this church, so we stopped on the side of the road to check it out.
 What a picturesque scene!
 It turns out, after I researched this online, that this little church was once the Ceres Bethel African Methodist Episcopal Church.
 It originates from 150 years ago, which explains why there is no driveway to get to it!
-According to this Gazette article from 2008, this church attracted many freed slaves and was one of the oldest African-American congregations.
+This church attracted many freed slaves and was one of the oldest African-American congregations.
 Unfortunately, since it officially closed in 1984, there has been vandalism to the church and evidence of ghost-hunters left there.
 As a matter of fact, in 2003, a Reverend Richard Dyson (retired) and several members of Mount Zion AME held a night-time service at the church to rid it of evil spirits.

 We drove back down through Main Street and took lots of pictures – it’s so beautiful and serene that it’s difficult to put your camera down!
 Although Burkittsville is quite small, we ran out of time and couldn’t explore the other historic buildings and sites that it has to offer.
 The simplicity and “untouched” nature of Burkittsville really explains why the town’s motto is “Neighbor helping Neighbor” – I wouldn’t mind calling myself a resident of Burkittsville one day!